Scooter Libby: Presidential commutation

-Soon after the verdict several people including Christopher Hitchens, Byron York, and Dick Cheney called for Libby to be pardoned by President George W. Bush.
+Soon after the verdict several prominent high ranking white house officials including John Bolton, Donald Rumsfeld, and Dick Cheney called for Libby to be pardoned by President George W. Bush.
 Some of those who called for pardon were posted online by the Libby Legal Defense Trust (LLDT).
+A few conservative commentators and columnists including Ann Coulter, Byron York, Bill Kristol, and left-wing journalist Christopher Hitchens supported pardoning Libby.
 U.S. Senate Majority Leader Harry Reid issued a press release about the verdict, urging Bush to pledge not to pardon Libby, and other Democratic politicians followed his lead.

 Surveying "the pardon battle" and citing both pro and con publications, The Washington Post online columnist Dan Froomkin concludes that many U.S. newspapers opposed a presidential pardon for Libby.
 Much of this commentary obscured the fact that the clemency power provided the President with several options short of a full, unconditional pardon.
 In an op-ed published in The Washington Post, former federal prosecutor and conservative activist William Otis argued the sentence was too stringent and that, instead of pardoning Libby, Bush should commute his sentence.

 After the sentencing, Bush stated on camera that he would "not intervene until Libby's legal team has exhausted all of its avenues of appeal ...
 It wouldn't be appropriate for me to discuss the case until after the legal remedies have run its course."
 Ultimately, less than a month later, on July 2, 2007, Bush chose Otis's 'third option' — "neither prison nor pardon" — in commuting Libby's prison sentence.

 After Libby was denied bail during his appeal process on July 2, 2007, Bush commuted Libby's 30-month federal prison sentence, calling it "excessive", but he did not change the other parts of the sentence and their conditions.
 That presidential commutation left in place the felony conviction, the $250,000 fine, and the terms of probation.
 Some have criticized the move, as presidential commutations are rarely issued, but when granted they have generally occurred after the convicted person has already served a substantial portion of his or her sentence: "We can't find any cases, certainly in the last half-century, where the president commuted a sentence before it had even started to be served," said former Justice Department pardon attorney Margaret Colgate Love.
 Others, notably Cheney himself who argued that Libby was unfairly charged by a politically motivated prosecution, believed that the commutation fell short, as Libby would likely never practice law again.

 At the time, Bush explained his "Grant of Executive Clemency" to Libby, in part, as follows:

-Mr. Libby was sentenced to thirty months of prison, two years of probation, and a $250,000 fine.
-In making the sentencing decision, the district court rejected the advice of the probation office, which recommended a lesser sentence and the consideration of factors that could have led to a sentence of home confinement or probation.